egalion/note2add/README.md

 if you want to have the notes directory in your Dropbox folder.

+Then make the script executable by doing

+> chmod +x note2add.sh

+and copy it to your path (e.g. "/usr/local/bin".
+The you will be able to run it from your shell.

 ## License and Warranty

 You are free to use, distribute or modify this script as you want.
 It is provided without any warranty.
 If you use it, do so at your own risk.
-I am not responsible for any damages that it may cause.
+I will not be responsible for any damages that it may cause.